Kapaz PFK: Financial struggles (2002–present)

 Kapaz, one of the most prominent football clubs in Azerbaijan, entered financial difficulties during the late 2000s.
-Since 2002, the club has found themselves slipping further and further down the table, which has been influenced by financial difficulties.
+Since 2002, the club has found itself slipping further and further down the table, which has been influenced by financial difficulties.
 The financial collapse of Kapaz resulted in a great deal of discussion within Azerbaijani football.
 Major Azerbaijani companies, reportedly "concerned at the current uncertainty about the club's future and its backers" declined to provide Kapaz with the corporate banking facilities it needed.

 In 2005, the club's new owners decided to rename the club Ganja despite facing criticism from the club's fans.
-In 2007, the club was excluded from Azerbaijan Premier League due to financial struggles.
+In 2007, the club was excluded from the Azerbaijan Premier League due to financial struggles.
 However, after help from the AFFA and local communities, the club participated in the Azerbaijan First Division during the 2009–10 season.
-In 2010 they became champions of the Azerbaijan First Division finishing the season with 47 points and promoted to the Azerbaijan Premier League.
-In 2011, it was decided that the club's name will be changed back to its old name of Kapaz PFC.
+In 2010, they became champions of the Azerbaijan First Division finishing the season with 47 points and being promoted to the Azerbaijan Premier League.
+In 2011, it was decided that the club's name would be changed back to its old name of Kapaz PFC.

-In April 2013, Kapaz were relegated to the Azerbaijan First Division.
+In April 2013, Kapaz was relegated to the Azerbaijan First Division.
 The ended the season in 12th place in the Azerbaijan Premier League, the club's lowest ever league finish.
-The club's financial situation didn't improve, which caused a lot of players to leave the club.
+The club's financial situation didn't improve, which caused plenty of players to leave the club.

 On 18 November 2017, Shahin Diniyev resigned as manager with Yunis Hüseynov being appointed as his replacement on 20 November 2017.

 For the 2022/23 Azerbaijani Premier League season, an expansion of the league to 10 teams was implemented.
-As there are only five independent football clubs in the first division, and FK Zaqatala, Qaradag Lokbatan and MOIK Baku declined to play in the Premier league for financial reasons, Kapaz and Turan Tovuz were promoted for next season.
+As there are only five independent football clubs in the first division, and FK Zaqatala, Qaradag Lokbatan, and MOIK Baku declined to play in the Premier League for financial reasons, Kapaz and Turan Tovuz were promoted for next season.